-- Create a standardized sepsis screening tool to ensure inter-rater reliability for identification of potential sepsis patients. - Provide education regarding current best practices to elevate clinical awareness of recent advancements in sepsis identification and treatment recommendations, while promoting constant re-evaluation to further improve performance in increasing timely antibiotic administration. - Improve sepsis patient triage prioritization. - Reduce median antibiotic administration times to within one hour of patient presentation to emergency department.
+- Create a standardized sepsis screening tool to increase inter-rater reliability in identification of sepsis - Elevate clinical awareness of recent advancements in sepsis identification and treatment recommendations - Improve sepsis patient triage prioritization - Reduce median antibiotic administration times to within one hour of patient presentation to emergency department.

-Planning/Research Methods
+Planning Methods

-Record audits were conducted for all Columbia VA HCS patients with an inpatient diagnosis of sepsis from September 2018 through February 2019 (n = 160) to create a dataset comprised of the following variables: date & time of emergency department presentation, date & time of first antibiotic administration, suspected illness, met sepsis criteria, sepsis trigger alert, presence of blood cultures, fluid administration, lactic acid lab results, patient mortality, & emergency severity index.
+Record audits were conducted for all Columbia VA Healthcare System patients with an inpatient diagnosis of sepsis from September 2018 through February 2019 (n = 160).
+These records were further reviewed to identify patients who met sepsis criteria at presentation to the emergency department n=59) to create a dataset comprised of the following variables: date & time of emergency department presentation, date & time of first antibiotic administration, suspected illness, sepsis trigger alert, presence of blood cultures, fluid administration, lactic acid lab results, patient mortality, & emergency severity index.
 A group of subject matter experts then analyzed the resultant dataset for antibiotic administration time distributions and staff accuracy in early identification and prioritization of potentially septic patients.

-Implementation Methods
+Implementation

-An interdisciplinary team of Physicians, mid-level providers, nurses, pharmacists, & clinical application coordinators developed a two-part triage screen using modified qSOFA methodology to assess heart rate, temperature, blood pressure, respiratory rate, mental status, white blood cell count, blood glucose, & chills/rigor to achieve a balance of sensitivity and specificity.
+An interdisciplinary team of physicians, mid-level providers, nurses, pharmacists, & clinical application coordinators developed a two-part triage screen using modified qSOFA methodology to assess heart rate, temperature, blood pressure, respiratory rate, mental status, white blood cell count, blood glucose, & chills/rigor to achieve a balance of sensitivity and specificity.
 Patients meeting two or more criteria are then evaluated for potential sources of infection.
 This screening tool was hardwired into the electronic medical record to ensure screening is completed on 100% of patients presenting to the emergency department, as well as ensuring that all potential sepsis patients are immediately identified and prioritized appropriately.
-Extensive education was provided for all emergency department clinical personnel who serve as the first encounter point of contact for arriving patients.
-Additionally, annual sepsis education was added to the nursing Skills Fair and competency requirements to establish standards for best practice sustainment.
+Extensive education was provided to all emergency department clinical personnel who serve as the first encounter point of contact for arriving patients.
+Education focused on sepsis identification, sepsis prioritization, and treatment recommendations based on current identified best practices.